top of page

 • Learn in the order that feels most helpful to you

-In total, the course includes approximately 7.5 hours of content, meant to be watched over time—not all at once.
+In total, the course includes approximately 7.5 hours of clinically guided content, meant to be watched gradually—not all at once.

 How This Course Fits With Other Support